spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/10-service-listings/3-redis-db.md

 # Redis DB

-[Redis](https://redis.io/docs/about/) is an open-source (BSD licensed), in-memory data structure store used as a database service.
-Redis has built-in replication, Lua scripting, LRU eviction, transactions, and different levels of on-disk persistence capabilities.
-In addition, it provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.
+[Redis](https://redis.io/docs/about/) is an open-source (BSD licensed), in-memory data structure store used as a data cache store or database service.
+Redis has built-in replication, Lua scripting, least recently used eviction, transactions, and different levels of on-disk persistence capabilities.
+In addition, Redis provides high availability via Redis Sentinel and automatic partitioning with Redis Cluster.

 # Prerequisite